 To distinguish whether your herbs are turning yellow from underwatering or too much water, drought stress is the cause if…

-- The herbs leaves are turning yellow form the bottom of the plant.
+- The herb’s leaves are turning yellow from the bottom of the plant.

 - The leaves appear wilted and can curl inwards.

-- The soil feels dry and baked rather then boggy.
+- The soil feels dry and baked rather than boggy.

-Leafy annual herbs (such as basil, cilantro, parsley, mint and chives on the other hand are more likely to suffer drought stress which causes the leaves to turn yellow with a wilted appearance.
+Our leafy annual herbs (such as basil, cilantro, parsley, mint, and chives) on the other hand are more likely to suffer drought stress which causes the leaves to turn yellow with a wilted appearance.

 The leafy annual herbs require the soil to be moist (yet well draining) which is achieved by planting them in compost as compost can retain moisture, yet has a porous structure that allows excess water to drain away from the roots which is the perfect balance for annual herbs.

-Of course the right frequency of watering is also very important for preventing drought stress and ensuring every time it is a thorough watering rather then a light watering, so the moisture reaches the roots where it is required.
+Of course, the right frequency of watering is also very important for preventing drought stress and ensuring every time it is a thorough watering rather than a light watering, so the moisture reaches the roots where it is required.

-How to Save Yellowing Herbs Because of Drought Stress
+How I Saved My Yellowing Herbs Because of Drought Stress

-- Give your herbs a through watering so that excess water trickles from the base of the pot.
-Whether your herbs are planted in raised beds, garden boarders or in pots they all require a generous soak to ensure the water reaches the roots.
-Light watering causes the roots to grow near the surface of the soil which increases the herbs vulnerability to drought.
+- Give your herbs a thorough watering so that excess water trickles from the base of the pot.
+Whether your herbs are planted in raised beds, garden boarders, or in pots they all require a generous soak to ensure the water reaches the roots.
+Light watering causes the roots to grow near the surface of the soil which increases the herb’s vulnerability to drought.

 - Water leafy annual herbs so that the soil is consistently moist.
-How often to water your herbs depending on many variables such as climate, weather and soil so the best advice to ensure that the compost feels moist to a fingers depth in the soil.
-When the soil is starting to feel as though it is beginning to dry out give your herbs a good soak.
-Typically this means watering every 3-7 days depending on the time of year but watering leafy annual herbs nearly every day can be required at the hottest times of year.
+How often to water your herbs depends on many variables, such as climate, weather, and soil, so my best advice is to ensure that the compost feels moist to a finger’s depth in the soil.
+When the soil starts to feel as though it is beginning to dry out, give your herbs a good soak.
+Typically, I find this means watering every 3-7 days, depending on the time of year, but watering leafy annual herbs nearly every day can be required at the hottest times of year.

-Reviving herbs turning yellow from drought stress is a lot easier then form overwatering and often the herbs can make a good recovery if you create the optimal conditions and increase the watering.
+Reviving herbs turning yellow from drought stress is a lot easier than from overwatering, and often, the herbs can make a good recovery if you create the optimal conditions and increase the watering.

 - Symptoms.
 Poor stunted or very slow growth.
-Stems can grow leggy as they herb grows to the strongest source of light.
-Leaves turn yellow usually from the bottom of the herb.
+Stems can grow leggy as the herb grows to the strongest source of light.
+Leaves turn yellow, usually from the bottom of the herb.

 - Causes.
 Mediterranean herbs require full sun (6 hours or more) and turn leggy and yellow in the shade.
 Leafy annual herbs (such as basil and cilantro) can grow in partial shade but turn yellow in full shade.

-Mediterranean herbs thrive in full sun in their native range in Southern Europe, so locate them in the sunniest area of your garden or they grow leggy, turn yellow and die.
+As we have talked about, our Mediterranean herbs thrive in full sun in their native range in Southern Europe, so locate them in the sunniest area of your garden, or they grow leggy, turn yellow, and die.

 Nutrient Poor Soil Can Causes Herb Leaves to Yellow